Ircam-WAM/improtech-website/pages/Program.md

 A second part will feature a longer performance, both solo and duet.
 This performance will involve Somax 2 in addition to the two musicians, in various playing modes.
 The final part of the workshop will be devoted to a discussion and possible questions.

-**[Mari Kimura](https://www.marikimura.com/)** (UC Irvine) **MUGIC®: endless possibilities extending musical expression**
+**[Alberto Maria Gatti](https://calls.ircam.fr/profiles/individual/30106/)** (Composer, designer), **[Anaïs del Sordo](https://www.ircam.fr/article/alberto-gatti-re-sounding-bodies-anais-del-sordo-44)** (Voice), **[Marco Fiorini](https://forum.ircam.fr/profile/fiorini/)** (Guitar, Somax2 AI AGents), **Resounding Bodies in Space**

+This workshop-performance on Audio-Tactile Listening & 3D Spatialization invites participants to explore a gentle convergence of touch and sound in space.
+A multimodal harness, combining vibrating transducers and bone conduction, works alongside Somax2 and Spatial Agents to shape responsive, real-time interactions.
+The system processes audio on the fly, adapts material for the transducers, and coordinates diffusion between the harness and an ambisonics system.
+Through microphone input and motion capture, participants can subtly guide the flow and trajectories of sound.
+The session opens a space to reflect, through practice, on the relationship between audio-tactile perception and spatial composition, touching on assisted improvisation and multimodal diffusion.
+Format
+• Each hour features three active stations with
+  2. Guided spatial listening within the 3D field
+  3. Interactive control with microphone + motion capture (harness + ambisonics)
+• The three stations are designed for three individual participants (one per station) per slot; auditors are welcome to attend and listen.
+• The session includes short improvisations by the performers, with opportunities for participant interaction.
+• We close with a Q&A on spatial improvisation, multimodal diffusion, and artistic/technical insights.
+Who it’s for:
+Artists, musicians, sound designers, researchers, and curious listeners interested in embodied listening, interactive spatial audio, and performance-driven research.

+**[Mari Kimura](https://www.marikimura.com/)** (UC Irvine), **[Tamami Tono](https://lit.link/tamamitono)** (Sho Player), **[Minako Ito](https://nagasm.org/ASL/RRR07/fig7/BreathingMedia.pdf)** (Bugaku Dancer) **MUGIC® Magic**

 MUGIC® is a 9-axis motion sensor similar to other generic 9-axis sensors available on the market.
 However, what sets MUGIC® apart is its comprehensive, user-friendly design.
 Created by violinist and composer Mari Kimura, MUGIC® is a turnkey product that allows musicians to create their art immediately without requiring extensive programming or electrical engineering skills.
 The first version of MUGIC® sold out following a significant bulk order from the Lincoln Center in NYC this spring.
 As MUGIC® v.2 is under development, Kimura will demonstrate the importance of fostering a community around new technology and how MUGIC® users are expanding its application not only in music but also in other forms of art and beyond.
+1) Demonstration and Workshop by Mari Kimura
+2) SOMAXMOBILE for violin, SOMAX, MUGIC®
+3) “Genjyoraku" (還城楽), traditional Gagaku with MUGIC®
+Tamami Tono, Sho, Minako Ito, dance, Mari Kimura, violin

+**[Tamami Tono](https://lit.link/tamamitono)** (Sho Player), **[Atsushi Tadokoro](https://tadokoroatsushi.com/about)** (Maebashi Institute of Technology) **Breathing Media Projects featuring 1000+Yr old traditional Gagaku music reimagined with cutting-edge sensors technology**

+１）“Hyojyo no Choushi” (平調 調子), traditional Gagaku: Tamami Tono, Sho Solo
+２）Sho and IBUKI, breath controller demo
+３）Tamami Tono: “dinergy 4“ for interactive audio/video: Tamami Tono, Sho, Atsushi Tadokoro, computer graphics
+４）”Etenraku" (越天楽), traditional Gagaku:  Tamami Tono, Sho, Mari Kimura, violin, Atsushi Tadokoro, with Live cording
+５）Atsushi Tadokoro audio visual Solo
+Tamami Tono, sho; Atsushi Tadokoro, visuals - [Breathing Media Project](https://nagasm.org/ASL/RRR07/fig7/BreathingMedia.pdf)

+**[Levy Lorenzo](https://levylorenzo.com/about.html)** (Percussion & electronics) **AI at Carnegie Hall and Electronic Instrument Design**

+This workshop describes the musical and technical process for presenting a new work Pliages at Carnegie Hall, that uses Boulez's Pli Selon Pli No. 3 as musical training material for corpuses for Somax2.
+The work is an improvisation for Somax2 and members of the International Contemporary Ensemble (Voice, Harp, Piano, Percussions, Electronics).
+The presenter, Levy Lorenzo, will present work to offer consideration between manual vs automatic music, as well as embodied and disembodied performance.

 **[György Kurtag jr](http://lescomplementaires.free.fr/les_Complementaires/Gyorgy_Kurtag_jr..html), [Emmanuelle Pépin](https://www.7pepiniere.com/), [Donatien Garnier](https://www.la-marelle.org/en-creation/auteurs-autrices/1220-donatien-garnier.html)**, **Hypercept ~ quatuor d’improvisation**